 What’s more, it also offers key information about how hard it is to source someone for that specific position.

-If hiring someone for the job was difficult, it would signal that you should pay even more attention to your employee retention tactics.
+If it was difficult to get new employees, it would signal that you should pay even more attention to your employee retention tactics and control your turnover rate through better talent management.
 That way, you can lessen the chances of that staff member leaving the job.

 This is the formula used to calculate this metric:

 Time to hire = Day employee accepts the job – Day employee submitted the application

 To explain how this calculation works in practice, let’s imagine the following situation:

 Your hiring team advertises an open position at your on a website such as or a newspaper.
 The day that opening is made public counts as Day 1.